Reaccreditation Change Update 24/08/17

 - This is largely due to the technical requirements of the new database and website being more complex than our supplier had originally allowed for.

-- It will now launch later in the year – we will update you on this as soon as we can.
+- It is now likely to launch in the first part of 2018 – we will update you on this as soon as we can.

 How the new process will work

 - The new process involves you making an online declaration that you are meeting the required standards of CPD and supervision every year.
 No documents are submitted at this point.

 - You will be invited to make this declaration on anniversary of your accreditation or reaccreditation date (regardless of the year).
 Eg. If you were awarded full accreditation in March 2015, you will make your online declaration each year in March.

 - You must be in clinical practice to make the declaration, so if you take a leave of absence, please notify us and you will be given an extension.

 - The same process will apply to supervisor and trainer reaccreditation and you will make both or all declarations on the same date – this will be the anniversary of the last accreditation you received.